 Warnings and Disclaimers

-Information contained herein is obtained from sources believed to be reliable, but its accuracy cannot be guaranteed.
+The information contained herein is obtained from sources believed to be reliable, but its accuracy cannot be guaranteed.
 It is not designed to meet your personal financial situation - we are not investment advisors nor do we give personalized investment advice.
-The opinions expressed herein are those of the publisher and dare subject to change without notice It may become outdated an there i no obligation to update any such information.
+The opinions expressed herein are those of the publisher and are subject to change without notice.
+It may become outdated an there is no obligation to update any such information.